Kariman Abuljadayel

 Kariman Abuljadayel (born 11 May 1994) is a Saudi Arabian sprinter.
 She competed in the women's 100 metres event at the 2016 Summer Olympics.
 She was the first woman from Saudi Arabia to compete in the event.
-She was eliminated from the Olympics after finishing seventh in a preliminary heat in 14.61 seconds.
+She finished seventh in the preliminary heat in 14.61 seconds setting the first women’s national record in the 100m for Saudi Arabia.